Vedha0541/Dice_Roll/README.md

 🎲 Dice Roller App

 📌 Description
 The Dice Roller App is a simple Android application built using Jetpack Compose.
 It allows users to roll a six-sided dice with a tap of a button.
 The app randomly generates a dice number and displays the corresponding dice face.

 🚀 Features

 ✅ Modern UI with Jetpack Compose

 ✅ Random dice roll with each button press

 ✅ Smooth and responsive layout

 ✅ Minimalistic and user-friendly design

 🛠 Tech Stack

 Kotlin (Jetpack Compose)

 Android Studio

 Material 3 Design
-📸 Screenshots
-(You can add screenshots here after running the app)

 📦 Installation & Usage
 Clone the Repository